mariaprat/BicingBot/README.md

 it's the case), a cycling path between connected stations and, finally, it can have another walking part towards the destination.
-The section of the path that is traveled walking appears in green whereas the one traveled on bike appears in blue, to make things more visual for the user.It also gives a linear approximation of the time that it takes to travel between the addresses, considering that you travel on foot at 4 km/h and at 10 km/h by bike.
+The section of the path that is traveled walking appears in green whereas the one traveled on bike appears in blue, to make things more visual for the user.
+It also gives a linear approximation of the time that it takes to travel between the addresses, considering that you travel on foot at 4 km/h and at 10 km/h by bike.